 Fox box office information: Stephen M. Silverman’s The Fox That Got Away: The Last Days of the Zanuck Dynasty at Twentieth Century-Fox.

-Image of Ann-Margret, Pamela Tiffin, and Fox actress Carol Lynley in The Pleasure Seekers: 20th Century Fox.
+Image of Fox actress Carol Lynley, Ann-Margret, and Pamela Tiffin in The Pleasure Seekers: 20th Century Fox.

 Actress Carol Lynley and Ginger Rogers Harlow image: Magna.

-“Actress Carol Lynley Films: Dazzling Girl-Next-Door Willing + Able to Break Social Conventions” last updated in July 2020.
+“Actress Carol Lynley Films: Dazzling Girl-Next-Door Willing to Break Social Conventions” last updated in October 2020.